This report represents information for the week ending OCTOBER 27,2023

 Cod – The market is steady to weaker.
 Demand remains below expectations as supplies continue to be adequate to fully adequate.

 Haddock – The market is steady to weaker.
-The market continues to be mostly unchanged in seeing lower pricing on all sizes.
 Supplies are reported as fully adequate with a quiet demand.

 Pollock – The market is steady to weaker.
 Lack of demand has continued to put downward pricing pressure on the commodity.